 Expert legal advice may be necessary if you have a serious conflict with a trustee.

-For more information regarding this issue visit my Wichita Kansas Estate Planning Attorney website
+For more information visit my Wichita KS Estate Planning Attorney website

 Reference: Wills, Trusts & Estates Prof Blog (Aug.
 11, 2016) “The Many Ways Trustees Escape Liability”